ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • Do we want to be “good”...or, do we want to be “great?”
 (If “great” is the answer, then: What are we doing to raise the bar?
 What about us is different?
 What are we missing in our journey to building a truly great company?
 What are some major logjams holding us back?)

 (7) Keep Smart.
-Prior to the Weekly Meeting, each executive team member can read an article (the same article) and discuss it relative to their key insights and how they might use those insights for the betterment of the company.
+Before the Weekly Meeting, each executive team member can read an article (the same article) and discuss it relative to their key insights and how they might use those insights for the company's betterment.

 (8) Dive into “Starts” and "Stops."
-More than likely you’ve identified what you need to “Start Doing” and “Stop Doing,” so what have you actually started doing from that list?
+More than likely, you’ve identified what you need to “Start Doing” and “Stop Doing,” so what have you actually started doing from that list?
 What have you actually Stopped Doing?
-If you haven’t started or stopped anything on your agreed-upon lists, why?
+Why haven’t you started or stopped anything on your agreed-upon lists?
 What’s it going to take to move the needle?

 Additional Rhythm Systems Meeting Resources: